GRODTDevs/wego24/README.md

 - ✅ **Driver Dashboard (Step 2)**: COMPLETE
 - ✅ **Driver System Steps 3-5**: COMPLETE (earnings, scheduling, feedback; driver UI and admin management complete)
 - ✅ **Developer Login & Route Protection**: COMPLETE (all routes protected until launch)
+- ✅ **Admin Driver Management:** COMPLETE (admins can view, approve, and inspect all drivers, see earnings and feedback, and manage driver status from a dedicated dashboard tab)
 - 🔄 **Order Automation**: IN PROGRESS (auto-assign, admin override, real-time tracking)
 - 🔄 **Testing & Monitoring**: ENHANCED
 - ⚠️ **Partner Management, Analytics, Commission Tracking, and Order Processing:** Present in codebase; most flows are visible in the admin dashboard, but verify all UI integrations.